-It is the goal of the Yuba College Administration of Justice Training Center, Modular Format Police Academy, to ensure that the grades assigned to individual Cadets are indicative of the knowledge and skill level of that Cadet.
+It is the goal of the Yuba College Public Safety Training Center, to ensure that the grades assigned to individual Cadets/students are indicative of the knowledge and skill level of that Cadet.
 Acts of academic dishonesty make it impossible to fulfill this responsibility.
-Therefore, each one of the Modular Format Academy Cadets has the responsibility to report to the Academy Staff any Cadet/Staff misconduct.
+Therefore, each one of the Public Safety Students has the responsibility to report to the Academy Staff any Cadet/Staff misconduct.

 - A. Examples of misconduct include, but are not limited to: - 1.
 Cadets talking to one another during exams. - 2.
 Cadets using notes or other unauthorized materials during an exam. - 3.
 Cadets sharing information or answers during an exam. - 4.
 Cadets turning in written material other than his/her own. - 5.
 Cadets allowing other Cadets to copy his/her work. - 6.
 Cadets altering graded exams during an exam review. - 7.
 Cadets stealing or attempting to steal an exam key. - 8.
 Cadet's memorializing (in any manner) any exam or scenario after taking the exam or scenario. - 9.
-Cadets forging or altering any attendance form. - B. The Administration of Justice Training Center will not tolerate or condone Cadets who have violated the Academic Honesty Policy.
-Appropriate action will be taken against any Cadet caught violating the Academic Honesty Policy up to, and including, dismissal from the Academy.
+Cadets forging or altering any attendance form. - B. The Yuba College Public Safety Training Center will not tolerate or condone Cadets/students who have violated the Academic Honesty Policy.
+Appropriate action will be taken against any Cadet caught violating the Academic Honesty Policy up to, and including, dismissal from the course.